How It Works!

 - We add your order to our queue, dispatching your Self-Build Bundle soon after (our live Build Queue is HERE)

-- You receive your custom Self-Build Bundle and choose either to self-assemble or get your local bike shop to do it for you
+- You receive your Self-Build Bundle (choose either to self-assemble or get your local bike mechanis/shop to do it for you)

-By operating like this, we can provide a totally bespoke service, so you get the exact bike you require, saving money on bike shipping costs and assembly labour, if you're able to do it yourself.
-If not, you can also benefit from the bikefit experience of your local bike shop, whilst supporting your high street or local mechanic.
+Our totally bespoke service gets you the exact bike you require, saving money on shipping costs and assembly labour (if you're able to do it yourself) or benefit from the bikefit experience of your local bike shop, whilst supporting your high street or local mechanic.

-Don't confuse these with High Street bikes, we only use high-quality components: FSA headsets, KMC chains, Jagwire cabling, Fulcrum wheels, Challenge tyres, Microshift/SRAM groupsets, Tektro brakes, NECO bottom brackets and our own, customisable cranks, chainrings, handlebars, stems & saddles.
+Don't confuse these with High Street bikes, we only use high-quality components: FSA headsets, KMC chains, Jagwire cabling, Shimano/HUPcc wheels, Challenge/Vittoria tyres, Microshift/SRAM/Shimano groupsets, Tektro/Shimano brakes and our own, customisable cranks, chainrings, handlebars, stems & saddles.
 Nothing gets close on weight, price, quality or results.
-Despite everyone using the word 'lightweight', our bikes actually are, with some models down to UCI minimum 6.8kg.
+Our bikes are actually lightweight!
+Some models down to the UCI minimum 6.8kg.

 Bike Buying Guide